chainloop-dev/chainloop/app/controlplane/README.md

 ### Generate API code from protocol buffer defintions (\*.proto)

-We leverage buf.io to lint and generate proto files.
+We use buf.io to lint and generate proto files.
 Make sure you [install buf](https://docs.buf.build/installation) first.

 Once done, generating the API code is as easy as executing